-Game duration: Expect about 45 - 50 minutes of gameplay.
+Game Length: Expect about 45 - 50 minutes of gameplay.

 Bored?
 A Fisherman’s Tale will certainly cheer you up!
 The game is a narrative driven adventure game - ideal for those who have an hour to spare, like a little fun, and love whacky puzzles.